Switch Definition In Networking Explained

 Figure 1: D-Link DGS-1210-10 managed 8 port gigabit switch.

-FS S1130-8T2F PoE+ managed 8 port gigabit switch comes with 8 x 10/100/1000 MbpsBase-T RJ45 Ethernet ports, 1 x console port and 2 x SFP ports.
-This fully managed PoE+ switch features long transmission distance of up to 120km, strong resistance to electromagnetic interference and superior performance stability.
+FS S3150-8T2FP PoE+ managed 8 port gigabit switch comes with 8 x 10/100/1000 MbpsBase-T RJ45 Ethernet ports, 1 x console port and 2 x SFP ports.
+This fully managed PoE+ switch features a long transmission distance of up to 120km, strong resistance to electromagnetic interference and superior performance stability.
 Besides, for concerns of noise, it is whisper-quite designed with no fans.
-It can easily placed in a rack, on a wall or on desktop, and is best fit for PDs such as WAP, IP phones and weather-proof IP cameras.
-FS S1130-8T2F has a maximum power consumption of 130W.
-If higher power budget is in demand, you can go for FS S1250-8T2F 8 port gigabit switch, which is up to 250W for your network expansion while only $30 extra cost is offed by FS.COM.
+It can easily placed in a rack, on a wall or on a desktop, and is best fit for PDs such as WAP, IP phones and weather-proof IP cameras.
+FS S3150-8T2FP has a maximum power consumption of 130W.
+If a higher power budget is in demand, you can go for the FS S3260-8T2FP 8 port gigabit switch.

 ·Non-PoE: Netgear GS108 ($46.99)

-Netgear GS108 is an auto-switching 10/100/1000 Mbps Ethernet switch, targeted at business with plug-and-play and no-configuration demand.
-Netgear GS108 comes with 8 switched ports for PCs, severs and switches and a sturdy metal enclosure, with IEEE802.3az support for power savings and traffic optimization.
-It is also fanless designed to ensure silent and reliable operation.
-Though this desktop 8 port gigabit switch costs a little more than Linksys SE3008 ($35.99), the advantage of ProSAFE Lifetime Warrenty does makes it worth that.
+Netgear GS108 is an auto-switching 10/100/1000 Mbps Ethernet switch, targeted at businesses with plug-and-play and no-configuration demand.
+Netgear GS108 comes with 8 switched ports for PCs, servers and switches and a sturdy metal enclosure, with IEEE802.3az support for power savings and traffic optimisation.
+It is also fanless and designed to ensure silent and reliable operation.
+Though this desktop 8 port gigabit switch costs a little more than Linksys SE3008 ($35.99), the advantage of the ProSAFE Lifetime Warranty makes it worth that.

 Netgear GS108 8 port gigabit switch